 This is a broadly focused paper aiming to give students an understanding of the key actors and dynamics that make up the contemporary politics of states.
 The paper is organised into two parts: regional case studies and comparative analysis of general themes.

-The regional case studies provide a general introduction to a region but focus on a comparison between two countries.
+The regional case studies will provide a general introduction to a region but will often focus on a comparison between two countries.
 Students choose two of these regional case studies from a list of seven: the Middle East, Africa, Latin America, Eastern Europe, South East Asia, Western Europe, and the US/UK.

 The comparative analysis lectures will be based on conceptual themes such as state formation and political regimes.
 Within these themes, the paper explores topics such as the origins of states, post-colonial and non-European state formation, democratisation, and authoritarianism.
-Each of these topics is studied comparatively, meaning that the different trajectories of political development across the world are used to inform our understanding of more general trends.
+Each of these topics is studied comparatively, meaning that the different trajectories of political development across the world are used to inform our understanding of 9 more general trends.
 Overall, the course emphasises both the conceptual and empirical sides of comparative political studies.
-Assessment for this course will be exam-based, with a threehour exam at the end of the year.
+Assessment for this course will be exam-based, with a three-hour exam at the end of the year.

 POL5.
-Themes and issues in politics and international relations; course organiser: Professor Brendan Simms
+Themes and issues in politics and international relations; course organiser: Dr Glen Rangwala/Prof Brendan Simms

 This paper consists of two essays of up to 5,000 words each, which are both formally assessed.
-There is no exam or general teaching (other than an introductory session at the start of Michaelmas) for this paper, and students will have three supervisions for each of their essays.
+There is no exam or general teaching (other than an introductory session at the start of Michaelmas term) for this paper, and students will have three supervisions for each of their essays.
 The essays will address questions chosen from a list provided by the Department.
 The questions on this list focus on a wide range of theoretical and empirical issues covered in the study of Politics and International Relations.
 This paper is, therefore, an opportunity for students to explore in some depth two issues in Politics and International Relations of their interest.
+Essay titles for 2020-21 will be confirmed over the summer.